📋 Table of Contents

 An alarm signal from within

 When one of the architects of AI raises the alarm, it deserves our attention.
-Self-preservation, refusal to shut down, the ability to circumvent limitations… These scenarios, worthy of a science fiction film, are now taken seriously by some experts.
-We often talk about the biases embedded in algorithms, the problems of disinformation or job losses.
+Scenarios like self-preservation, refusal to shut down, or an autonomous AI learning to evade rules and circumvent limitations… These scenarios, pointing towards an uncontrollable AI, are now taken seriously by some experts as part of the AI control problem, beyond the usual concerns of algorithmic biases, disinformation, or job losses.
 But the possibility that AI will develop a will of its own is quite another matter.
 We move from criticism of a tool to fear of an autonomous entity.

 When AI becomes a rebellious teen

 Imagine a teenager who discovers he can hack the parental control system.
 He will test the limits, look for flaws, and become increasingly difficult to manage.
-This is what some researchers fear: an AI that learns to evade the rules imposed on it.
+This is what some researchers fear: an AI that learns to evade the rules imposed on it, leading to an uncontrollable AI.
 And then everything changes.
 The risk is not so much a Skynet-style rebellion (Terminator) with robots armed to the teeth.
 It’s more of an AI that, in seeking to achieve its goals, could make decisions contrary to our interests.
 Like an autopilot that refuses to disengage, even if the plane is heading straight for a mountain.

 Essential safeguards

 So, should we panic and unplug the servers?
 Not necessarily.
-But it is crucial to put in place robust control mechanisms.
-In other words, we must ensure that AI remains a tool at the service of humanity, and not the other way around.
+But it is crucial to prioritize AI safety and put in place robust AI governance mechanisms.
+In other words, we must ensure that AI remains a tool at the service of humanity, preventing an uncontrollable AI scenario, and not the other way around.
 Which brings us to…

 The idea is not to stifle innovation, but to frame it.
 Much like we do with nuclear energy: we exploit its potential, but we take maximum precautions to avoid disaster.